jezzsantos/saastack/docs/how-to-guides/900-migrate-billing-provider.md

 You will also need to build any webhooks or synchronization processes to handle updates originating from the BMS to the `Subscriptions` subdomain so that changes in the BMS update the data kept in the `Subscription` of the product.

 > SaaStack comes with a small number of existing `IBillingProvider` implementations already.
-These can be used and they can be referenced to build your own implementations for other BMSs.
+These can be used, and they can be referenced to build your own implementations for other BMSs.

 To swap out the existing `IBillingProvider` (e.g. `SimpleBillingProvider`) with your new implementation, you simply change the dependency injection code in the `Subscriptions` subdomain (see: `SubscriptionsModule`).